libp2p/go-libp2p/examples/README.md

 # go-libp2p examples and tutorials

 In this folder, you can find a variety of examples to help you get started in using go-libp2p.
-Every example as a specific purpose and some of each incorporate a full tutorial that you can follow through, helping you expand your knowledge about libp2p and p2p networks in general.
+Every example has a specific purpose and some of each incorporate a full tutorial that you can follow through, helping you expand your knowledge about libp2p and p2p networks in general.

 Let us know if you find any issue or if you want to contribute and add a new tutorial, feel welcome to submit a PR, thank you!